Great ideas for a kids art display that honors children’s creativity, look good in your home, and are easy to update regularly.

 16. Kids-Only Art Display Area or Mix Artwork Throughout Home

-Have a kids art-only display area OR mix their art in with the other artwork you have hanging around the house.
+Have one wall that’s a focal point for hosting all your kids’ art in one spot OR mix their art in with the other artwork you have hanging around the house.

 When you approach the owner/manager with your idea, make sure to mention that you can have a low-key reception for the young artists and their families.
 This translates to lots of people buying their muffins or ice cream cones!
 And the kids’ families will likely continue to visit throughout the month to see their art on display and share it with their friends and neighbors.